Online vs In-Person California Guard Card Training: Which Is Best?

 Who Should Choose Online Training?

-Online guard card training is the right choice for most first-time applicants in California.
+Online guard card training is the right choice for most security guards in California.
 You should strongly consider it if:

 • You are currently employed and cannot attend fixed-schedule classes

-• You want to get licensed as quickly as possible
+• You want to get your guard card continued training done as quickly as possible

-• You live far from a physical training center
+• You live far from a physical BSIS-Approved guard card training center

 • You prefer to learn at your own pace and revisit material